 - Other chat & collaboration software

-- Basic chat functionality (instant messaging)
+- Basic chat functionality (instant messaging, push notifications)

 - End-to-end encryption and cross-signing (instructions)